Don Willett: Tenure

 Willett authored several notable decisions over the course of his service on the Texas high court, all of which can be found on the Court's official website and on Google Scholar.

 All Texas Supreme Court justices have liaison assignments to help improve different aspects of the civil justice system.
 Willett was liaison to the Texas Center for Legal Ethics and Professionalism, the Task Force to Ensure Judicial Readiness in Times of Emergency, and the Court Reporters Certification Board.

 In May 2016, Willett appeared on presidential candidate Donald Trump's list of potential U.S. Supreme Court justices.

 In 2016, Willett received a Master of Laws from Duke University School of Law.

 Federal judicial service

 On September 28, 2017, President Donald Trump announced his intent to nominate Willett to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
 On October 3, 2017, Willett was officially nominated to the seat vacated by Judge Emilio M. Garza, who assumed senior status on August 1, 2012.

 On November 15, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On December 7, 2017, Willett's nomination was reported out of committee by an 11–9 vote.
-On December 12, 2017, the United States Senate agreed to invoke cloture on his nomination by a 50–48 vote.
-On December 13, 2017 his nomination was confirmed by a 50–47 vote.
+On December 12, 2017, the United States Senate invoked cloture on his nomination by a 50–48 vote.
+On December 13, 2017, his nomination was confirmed by a 50–47 vote.
 He received his judicial commission on January 2, 2018, and was sworn in the same day.

 Willett was considered a potential Supreme Court nominee for President Donald Trump.